islamhaqq/UnrealEngineDeepDive/README.md

 **Important for new readers:** This documentation goes from lower-layer to upper-layer parts of the engine.
 So if you want game-related information, you should start at the bottom of the document.
 Otherwise, start from the top, as understanding the lower layers will help you understand the upper layers.

+## Two Parts

+Unreal Engine can be broken into two important components: the Editor and the Runtime Engine.
+The Editor is the suite of tools used to create and edit content for the game.
+The Runtime Engine is the part that runs the game.

+Note: Unreal Engine (taken from Quake Engine architecture) is different from most other engines in that the tool suite (UnrealEd) is built into the runtime engine.

 ## Runtime Engine Architecture

 Unreal Engine, like all software systems and game engines, is built in layers.
 In order to